Riddells Creek

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-The suburb of Riddells Creek has a median taxpayer income of $55,324 and an average income of $70,341 according to postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is higher than the national average, with Greater Melbourne having a median income of $57,688 and an average income of $75,164.
-Based on Wage Price Index growth of 8.25% since the financial year 2023, estimated incomes for September 2025 would be approximately $59,888 (median) and $76,144 (average).
-According to the 2021 Census, household, family, and personal incomes in Riddells Creek are around the 69th percentile nationally.
-Income analysis shows that 33.8% of the community (1,626 individuals) earn between $1,500 - 2,999 per week, which is consistent with regional levels at 32.8%.
-A substantial proportion, 31.8%, have incomes above $3,000 per week, indicating strong economic capacity in the suburb.
-After housing costs, residents retain 87.2% of their income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 7th decile.
+The suburb of Riddells Creek has a median taxpayer income of $55,324 and an average income of $70,341 based on the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
+This is higher than the national average, which contrasts with Greater Melbourne's median income of $57,688 and average income of $75,164.
+By September 2025, current estimates suggest the median income will be approximately $59,888 and the average income will be around $76,144, accounting for an 8.25% growth in wages since financial year 2023.
+According to the 2021 Census figures, incomes in Riddells Creek cluster around the 69th percentile nationally.
+The majority of individuals (33.8%, or 1,626 people) earn between $1,500 and $2,999 per week, which is consistent with regional trends showing 32.8% in the same category.
+Notably, a substantial proportion (31.8%) of residents earn above $3,000 per week, indicating strong economic capacity throughout the suburb.
+After accounting for housing costs, residents retain 87.2% of their income, reflecting strong purchasing power and suggesting that the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income